uNetworking/uWebSockets/misc/READMORE.md

 You probably want shared compressor if dealing with larger JSON messages, or 4kb dedicated compressor if dealing with smaller JSON messages and if doing binary messaging you probably want to disable it completely.

 * idleTimeout is roughly the amount of seconds that may pass between messages.
 Being idle for more than this, and the connection is severed.
 This means you should make your clients send small ping messages every now and then, to keep the connection alive.
-You can also make the server send ping messages but I would definitely put that labor on the client side.
+You can also make the server send ping messages but I would definitely put that labor on the client side. (outdated text - this is not entirely true anymore.
+The server will automatically send pings in case it needs to).

 ### Listening on a port
 Once you have defined your routes and their behavior, it is time to start listening for new connections.
 You do this by calling